 Alabama Trail of Tears History

 Alabama can trace its rich Native American history back at least 10,000 years.
 By the time Europeans arrived in the state, Native Americans had formed tribal groups that had unique linguistic and cultural characteristics.
-These tribal groups, such as the Cherokees, Choctaws, Creeks had settled all across the state by the time of European arrival.
+These tribal groups, such as the Cherokees, Choctaws, Chickasaws, and Creeks, had settled all across the state by the time of European arrival.
 Almost as soon as Europeans began to arrive in the sixteenth-century, Native Americans were subjected to the threat of white explorers and settlers moving onto their tribal homelands.

 When Andrew Jackson was elected President in 1828, he declared that Indian removal was going to be a national priority.
 Just two years later, Congress and Jackson passed the Indian Removal Act.
 The passage of the act prompted many states to restrict the Native American rights and liberties.
 In Alabama, state funded roads, bridges, and ferries were built in Cherokee territory and Cherokee laws and customs were made illegal.
 In 1835, The Treaty of New Echota was passed –without representation by the Cherokee government.
 This treaty ceded all Cherokee land east of the Mississippi River to the American government and promised that all Cherokee would remove within two years’ time.